Nitrogen: Allotropes

 At atmospheric pressure, molecular nitrogen condenses (liquefies) at 77 K (−195.79 °C) and freezes at 63 K (−210.01 °C) into the beta hexagonal close-packed crystal allotropic form.
 Below 35.4 K (−237.6 °C) nitrogen assumes the cubic crystal allotropic form (called the alpha phase).
 Liquid nitrogen, a colourless fluid resembling water in appearance, but with 80.8% of the density (the density of liquid nitrogen at its boiling point is 0.808 g/mL), is a common cryogen.
 Solid nitrogen has many crystalline modifications.
 It forms a significant dynamic surface coverage on Pluto and outer moons of the Solar System such as Triton.
 Even at the low temperatures of solid nitrogen it is fairly volatile and can sublime to form an atmosphere, or condense back into nitrogen frost.
 It is very weak and flows in the form of glaciers, and on Triton geysers of nitrogen gas come from the polar ice cap region.

 Other allotropes of nitrogen exist or have been explored theoretically.
 Beyond dinitrogen, chemists have long sought to synthesize and stabilize other neutral allotropes, which are typically much less stable and often exist only fleetingly or under extreme conditions.
 These chemicals may have potential applications as materials with a very high energy density that could be used as powerful propellants or explosives.

+Synthesis of hexanitrogen (N_{6}), a moderately stable molecule having a structure akin to a dimer of azide, was reported in 2025.